 “We still conduct a five-panel drug test and cannabis is included since we are federally regulated and cannabis is not allowed at the federal level,” said Fifth Third spokesperson Larry Magnesen.
 “Any offer is withdrawn if someone fails that screen, regardless of state.”

-Magnesen said that the bank had just reviewed its cannabis employment policy, and that any change in federal legislation would prompt another assessment.
+Magnesen said that the bank had just analyzed its cannabis employment policy, and that any change in federal legislation would prompt another assessment.

 According to Magnesen, Fifth Third retains the right to test an employee if there is “reasonable suspicion” that they are drunk or under the influence of drugs on the job.
 Those who test positive face “disciplinary action up to and including termination,” according to him.